algorithmiaio/dev-center/_pages/event-flows/azure-eh.md

 ### Gathering required parameters

-When the resource deployment described [above](#-creating-an-event-hubs-namespace-and-event-hub) is complete, click on the name of the resource group into which the namespace was deployed.
+When the resource deployment described in the links [above](#creating-an-event-hubs-namespace-and-an-event-hub) is complete, click on the name of the resource group into which the namespace was deployed.
 You can filter by **event hubs namespace** to see the newly created namespace resource.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/azure-portal-resourcs-event-hubs-namespace.png">